Terms of Engagement

 When we hold money on your behalf, we will generally account to you for interest in accordance with rules laid down by the Law Society.
 Interest will not normally be paid to you whilst any invoice remains outstanding.

-The SRA Accounts Rules 2011 require us in certain circumstances to pay to you money in lieu of interest on funds which we have held in our client account of your behalf.
+The SRA Accounts Rules 2011 require us in certain circumstances to pay to you money in lieu of interest on funds that we have held in our client account on your behalf.
 The interest will run from the date upon which any funds you send to us clear in our client bank account until the date we issue any cheque from our client account.
 This interest will be paid to you gross (i.e. without any deduction or tax.)
 It will be your responsibility to account to the Inland Revenue for any tax due on this interest.
 No such payment will be made if the amount of such interest would be less than £20 as the administrative costs chargeable to you of sending out small sums below £20 would outweigh the amount in question.

 We operate a Financial Management Policy dealing with client interest.
 A hard copy of this policy is available on request.